Welcome to the Institute for Social Responsibility.

 ISR Associate Director (External Relations), Dr Victoria Foster

 Victoria draws on her background in Fine Art to inform her work with marginalised groups with the aim of consciousness raising and providing a critique of current policy initiatives.
 She has carried out a number of research projects that have employed a range of arts-based and participatory research methods in order to achieve this aim.
 This approach to research enables a critical exploration of those elements of life that are often hidden or disregarded.
-These methods, and their underlying theories, are outlined in her book Collaborative Arts-based Research for Social Justice.
+These methods and their underlying theories are outlined in her book Collaborative Arts-based Research for Social Justice.
 Victoria has been the recipient of an ESRC CASE award for her doctoral research and an ESRC Postdoctoral Fellowship.
-She has worked on large scale NIHR-funded research as well as a range of smaller projects.
-Victoria is an advocate of a plant-based diet and is interested in sustainable, organic food production.
-She is a mother of two sons and, in what spare time she has, practises meditation and ashtanga yoga.
+She has worked on large scale NIHR-funded research as well as a wide range of smaller projects.
+She is currently leading a QR-SPF project, ‘Growing the Small Local Enterprise Sector in Skelmersdale’ which is using a participatory methodology to explore principles of community wealth building.
 Read more…